kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 ### Docker image tag

-We provide a 3 tags for docker image :
+We provide 3 tags for a docker image :
-- `latest`: that will contain the default latest image with its full variant `latest-full`.
+- `latest`: this will contain the latest default image along with its full variant `latest-full`.
-- `release`: an image with preview of the next release  with its full variant `release-full`.
+- `release`: an image with a preview of the next release along with its full variant `release-full`.
-- `develop`: an image based on `develop` branch that will change every day and contain all **unstable** feature we are working and with its full variant `develop-full`.
+- `develop`: an image based on the `develop` branch that will change every day and contain all **unstable** features we are working on, along with its full variant `develop-full`.